jbussemaker/AssignmentEncoding/README.md

     - Main time cost comes from design variable grouping (`GroupedEncoder.group_by_values`)
 - The selector algorithm consists of the following steps:
   - Pre-generate the matrix (and cache it)
+  - If `n_mat <= n_mat_eager_max`, encode both eager and lazy encoders, otherwise only encode lazy encoders
-  - Encode lazy encoders; for each calculate the imputation ratio (using pre-generated matrix) and information index
+    - For each, calculate the imputation ratio, information index, and distance correlation
+    - Do no calculate distance correlation if imputation ratio is higher than the last (eager) or first (lazy) band of imputation ratios
     - Several imputation ratios can be used, with different existence-wise aggregations: the **min imputation** ratio is most effective at selecting suitable encoders, because imputers apply for each existence scheme separately, and the min imputation ratio applies to the largest matrix that needs to be imputed
-    - Additionally encode eager encoders if `n_mat <= n_mat_eager_max`
+    - For distance correlation, the **minimum distance correlation** (compared to total) is chosen, as within each existence scheme the correlation should be high enough to enable the algorithm to understand the design space
     - Stop encoding (and skip) if encoding time exceeds `encoding_time_limit`
+    - For encoders of same type (eager/lazy/enum) and with same imp ratio and inf idx, equalize the distance corr
-  - Select the best lazy encoder according to the division-scoring algorithm (considering priority areas 1 to 4)
+  - Select the best encoder according to the division-scoring algorithm (considering priority areas 1 to 4)
-  - If none is selected, encode eager encoders (calculate same metrics as for lazy encoders)
-  - Select the best encoder according to the division-scoring algorithm (considering priority areas 1 to 8)
-  - If none is selected, encode enumeration-based encoders
+  - If none is selected, encode remaining encoders incl enumeration-based encoders
   - Select the best encoder (considering all priority areas)
+  - If none is selected, select best encoder using information index (instead of distance correlation)
   - Regardless of how good the finally selected encoder is, this algorithm will always have at least one result:
     - The lazy direct matrix encoder (high information index, but also high imputation ratio) will always be included, as its encoding time is close to instant (no need for matrix generation and no need for DV grouping)
     - If enumeration-based encoders are also included (they always score well), except for the matrix generation (which is done anyway), their encoding times are close to instant too
 - The division-scoring algorithm works as follows:
-  - Given a set of encoders and associated imputation ratio and information index scores, divide them into priorities
+  - Given a set of encoders and associated imputation ratio and distance correlation scores, divide them into priorities
-  - Define multiple bands of imputation ratios: ==1, 1-10, 10-40, 40-80, 80-200, 200+
+  - Define multiple bands of imputation ratios: ==1, 1-10, 10-40, 40-100, 100+
-  - Define multiple bands of information indices: ==0, 0-.3, .3-.6, .6-1
+  - Define multiple bands of distance correlation: ==0, 0-.35, .35-.7, .7-1
   - This division is done according to the following division (see also the `selector_areas` plot):
-    - For the first two imputation ratio bands, priorities are selected in descending information index order
+    - For the first two imputation ratio bands, priorities are as follows (when selecting by dist corr):
+      - imputation ratio = 1,  distance correlation .7-1
+      - imputation ratio < 10, distance correlation .7-1
+      - imputation ratio = 1,  distance correlation .35-.7
+      - imputation ratio < 10, distance correlation .35-.7
+      - imputation ratio < 10, distance correlation < .35, information index > 0
+      - imputation ratio < 10, distance correlation < .35
-    - After that, priority is selected in descending information index order per imputation ratio band
+    - After that, priority is selected in descending distance correlation order per imputation ratio band
   - The best encoder is selected from the division with the highest priority that contains 1 or more encoders:
+    - If selecting based on distance correlation:
+      - Determine maximum distance correlation within the division
+      - From the encoders that have this max dist corr, select the one with the lowest imputation index
+    - If selecting based on information index:
       - Determine minimum imputation ratio within the division
       - From the encoders that have this minimum imputation ratio, select the one with the highest information index
     - If there are multiple best encoders, preference is given to eager encoders due to faster imputation
 - Total selection time (not cached) is greatly influenced by `n_mat_eager_max` and `encoding_time_limit`
   - For lower time values (`n_mat_eager_max ~ 1000`, `encoding_time_limit ~ .5`), many encoders are skipped